SirJohanot/library/testPlan/testPlan.md

 ## Approach

-The testing for the Library project will consist of Unit and System test levels.
+The testing for the Library project will consist of UNIT and System test levels.
 It is hoped that there will be at least one full time independent test person for system testing.

-UNIT Testing will be done automatically via a testing framework.
+* UNIT Testing will be done automatically via a testing framework.
 The developers working on the Library project will have to create automatic Unit tests for the appropriate project design entities.
   The tests should cover as much test cases as possible.

-SYSTEM Testing will be performed by the test manager and development team leader with assistance from the individual developers as required.
+* SYSTEM Testing will be performed by the test manager and development team leader with assistance from the individual developers as required.
 No specific test tools are available for this project.

 ## Item pass/fail criteria

+The test process will be completed once all the item's features pass the tests.

-A feature tested by system testing will be considered to have passed the test on the condition that the application server returns an HTTP Response with either the 2xx or the 3xx code.
+Feature tested by system testing will be considered to have passed the test on the condition that the application server returns an HTTP Response with either the 2xx or the 3xx code.

-A features tested by unit testing will have to define their own criteria for success and failure.
+Features tested by unit testing will have to define their own criteria for success and failure.

 ## Suspension criteria and resumption requirements

 * SQL database connection error

-  If the above condition occurs, any testing processes should be immediately stopped.
+  Any testing processes must be immediately stopped.
 The testing may continue only if the database connectivity issue is resolved and the application can once again correctly communicate with the database

 ## Test deliverables